MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 ### Enlarge the user interface with zooming in the browser

-[!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] supports zooming on the user interface to 200 percent of the original screen size and works with the high contrast settings in either your browser or operating system.
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] supports zooming on the user interface to 200 percent of the original screen size and works with the high contrast settings in either your browser or operating system.

 > [!NOTE]
 > When zooming the user interface to 200 percent, some fields or controls are hidden to keep it readable.
 We aim only to hide information and controls that aren't required to complete a task.
 You can change the zoom level to access these controls.